superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 # User Acquisition Analytics

-Organizations have until recently done their user acquisition analytics on structured data.
-But now, vector embeddings - because they capture semantic meaning and context - enable orgs to incorporate unstructured data formats such as text into their queries, permitting a more detailed understanding of what drives user behavior, to inform user targeting strategies.
-Still, vector embeddings present several challenges - including choosing the right embedding techniques, computational complexity, and interpretability.
+Organizations have until recently done most of their user acquisition analytics on structured data.
+Vector embeddings have changed this.
+Because vectors capture the semantic meaning and context of unstructured data such as text, they enable organizations to obtain more nuanced and detailed insight into what drives user behavior, to inform their user targeting strategies.
+Still, vectors present several challenges - including choosing the right embedding techniques, computational complexity, and interpretability.

-[outline...]
-In this article, we'll show you how to use the Superlinked library to overcome these challenges - letting you leverage vector embedding power to identify and analyze users on the basis of how they respond to particular ad messaging, target them more precisely, and improve conversion rates in your campaigns.
+In this article, we'll show you how to use the Superlinked library to overcome these challenges - letting you leverage vector embedding power to **identify and analyze users on the basis of how they respond to particular ad messaging, target them more precisely, and improve conversion rates in your campaigns**.

 ## Vector embedding - power & challenges